Care Guide

 โš Non-negotiables

 Don't let her off the lead.
-She's used to leash walks only at the moment anyway
+She's used to on-lead walks only at the moment anyway

 Don't let her interact with other dogs if possible (not always avoidable if they appear from nowhere though ๐Ÿ™„).
 Sheโ€™s still not comfortable, so itโ€™ll just make the walk a bit tougher for you both if she has an unwanted interaction.
 More detail in the Walks section.